Harikrishna27593/Dropbox-prototype/README.md

 # Dropbox Application Using Mysql,ExpressJS, ReactJs, NodeJS
-Dropbox prototype application using distributed architecture with modules of user account, file upload, file sharing, star a file, activity report with bcrypt encryption, session management, Mysql connection pooling.
+Dropbox prototype application using distributed architecture with modules of user account, file upload, file sharing, star a file, file deletion,activity report.Contains bcrypt encryption of password, session management, Mysql connection pooling.

-Load Testing on the application using Jmeter
+Testing on the application using Jmeter and Mocha